jrmihalj/jrmihalj.github.io/_posts/2016-9-10-hierarchical-data-management-and-visualization.md

 {% endhighlight %}

-{% highlight text %}
-## Conflicts with tidy packages ----------------------------------------------
-{% endhighlight %}

-{% highlight text %}
-## filter(): dplyr, stats
-## lag():    dplyr, stats
-{% endhighlight %}

-Brad Boehmke does a great job highlighting the functions of the `dplyr` and `tidyr` packages in his [R publication](https://rpubs.com/bradleyboehmke/data_wrangling), and you should definitely read it.
+Brad Boehmke does a great job of highlighting the functions of the `dplyr` and `tidyr` packages in his [R publication](https://rpubs.com/bradleyboehmke/data_wrangling), and you should definitely read it.
 I'll just highlight a few useful functions relevant to this dataset.

-Here's a simple question: What's the average body weight on each mountain?
-We could write a `for`-loop that partitions the data frame and then calculates an average, but yuck.
+Here's a simple question: What are the average body weights and their standard deviations on each mountain?
+We could write a `for`-loop that partitions the data frame and then calculates and stores these summary statistics, but that is pretty inefficient and prone to errors.
 Instead, use `dplyr` and the `summarize()` function.

 {% highlight r %}
 berg %>% # This symbol pipes the result to the next function